 Crosfields School employs 2 full time nurses who make up the Nursing Team.
-Primarily one nurse is assigned to the Junior School and the other the Senior School, responsible for the health and welfare of pupils enrolled in each half of the school.
-The nurses work as a team and administer nursing care to other pupils who they are not directly responsible for.
 Both nurses share responsibility for providing emergency care to all pupils and staff.

-The Junior School Nurse reports to the Senior School Nurse, the Senior Nurse assumes overall responsibility for the health, safety and welfare of pupils and staff.
+The School Nurse reports to the Lead Nurse, who assumes overall responsibility for the health, safety and welfare of pupils and staff.

-The Senior Nurse is responsible for the First Aid Policy and associated first aid provision.
-She coordinates first aid training and supported by the Junior Nurse, checks first aid facilities, first aid kits and eye wash stations at least termly and defibrillators weekly.
+The Lead Nurse is responsible for the First Aid Policy and associated first aid provision.
+The Nurses yco-ordinate first aid training and supported by the School Nurse, checks first aid facilities, first aid kits and eye wash stations at least termly and defibrillators weekly.